juju/python-libjuju/docs/narrative/create-model.rst

 Creating and Destroying a Model
 ===============================
 Example of creating a new model and then destroying it.
+See :meth:`juju.controller.Controller.add_model` and :meth:`juju.controller.Controller.destroy_model` for more info.

 .. code:: python